 1.2 Metacognitive beliefs and repetitive negative thinking in patients with EDs

 Metacognitive beliefs and repetitive negative thinking have been shown to be involved as etiological and maintenance mechanisms for EDs (Palmieri, Gentile, Da Ros, & Spada, 2021a).
-According to literature, subjects with EDs (i.e., Anorexia Nervosa, Bulimia Nervosa, Eating Disorders Not Otherwise Specified) reported significantly greater levels of both positive and negative metacognitions compared to healthy controls (Palmieri et al., 2021a; Palmieri, Sassaroli, Ruggiero, Caselli, Spada, & Mansueto, 2023).
+According to the literature, subjects with EDs (i.e., Anorexia Nervosa, Bulimia Nervosa, Eating Disorders Not Otherwise Specified) reported significantly greater levels of both positive and negative metacognitions compared to healthy controls (Palmieri et al., 2021a; Palmieri, Sassaroli, Ruggiero, Caselli, Spada, & Mansueto, 2023).
 This was also evident in subjects from the general population who report problematic eating attitudes compared to those with normal eating attitudes (Palmieri et al., 2021a).
 Literature also showed that specific positive and negative metacognitions about binge eating have been reported by subjects with a diagnosis of Binge Eating Disorder (Palmieri, Mansueto, Ruggiero, Caselli, Sassaroli, & Spada, 2021b; Palmieri et al., 2023).
 Furthermore, patients diagnosed with an ED reported higher levels of repetitive negative thinking (i.e., worry and rumination) than subjects from the general population (Palmieri, Mansueto, Scaini, Caselli, Sapuppo, Spada, Sassaroli, & Ruggiero, 2021c; Palmieri et al., 2023; Smith, Mason, & Lavender, 2018).
 Finally, a significant association between higher levels of repetitive negative thinking (i.e., worry and rumination) and more acute eating problems have been found both in patients and controls from the general population (Palmieri et al., 2021c; Sassaroli, Bertelli, Decoppi, Crosina, Milos, & Ruggiero, 2005; Smith et al., 2018).

 1.3.
 Aims

 Given positive associations between perfectionism and EDs (Bardone-Cone et al., 2007; Stackpole et al., 2023) on the one hand, and the higher endorsement of unhelpful metacognitive beliefs and repetitive negative thinking in patients with EDs on the other (Palmieri et al., 2021a, 2021b, 2021c, 2022; 2023; Smith et al., 2018), we examined in this study whether metacognitive beliefs and repetitive negative thinking could act as potential maintenance factors of perfectionisms in patients with EDs.
 Understanding these relationships would offer insight into whether metacognitive beliefs and repetitive negative thinking are suitable therapeutic targets towards the reduction of perfectionism in patients with EDs.
 To our knowledge this is the first study aimed to explore the possible associations between metacognitive beliefs, repetitive negative thinking, and perfectionisms in patients with EDs.
-According to the S-REF model (Wells & Matthews, 1994, 1996) among patients with EDs perfectionism may be a consequence of the engagement on dysfunctional metacognitions and repetitive negative thinking (Macedo et al., 2014; Fearn, Marino, Spada, & Kolubinski, 2022; Myers, Fisher, & Wells, 2009a, 2009b; Solem, Myers, Fisher, Vogel, & Wells, 2010).
-This means that: (a) patients with EDs may hold dysfunctional metacognitive beliefs about the usefulness of engage in perfectionism behaviours (Macedo et al., 2014; Palmieri et al., 2023); (b) patients with EDs as a response to own worry and/or rumination (e.g., worry about being able or not to achieve high standards or about the risk of making mistake; rumination about past failures) may engage on perfectionism behaviour as coping strategy to stop their repetitive negative thinking (Palmieri et al., 2021c; Smith et al., 2018).
+In line with the S-REF model (Wells & Matthews, 1994, 1996), we hypothesised that, among patients with EDs, perfectionism may be a consequence of dysfunctional metacognitions and repetitive negative thinking (Macedo et al., 2014; Fearn, Marino, Spada, & Kolubinski, 2022; Myers, Fisher, & Wells, 2009a, 2009b; Solem, Myers, Fisher, Vogel, & Wells, 2010).
+This means that patients with EDs: (a) may hold dysfunctional metacognitive beliefs about the usefulness of engaging in perfectionistic behaviours (Macedo et al., 2014; Palmieri et al., 2023), and (b) as a response to own worry and/or rumination (e.g., worry about being able to achieve high standards or about the risk of making mistake) may engage in perfectionistic behaviours as a coping strategy to stop their repetitive negative thinking (Palmieri et al., 2021c; Smith et al., 2018).
 The following hypotheses were put forward: (a) higher endorsement of metacognitive beliefs would be positively associated with perfectionism among patients with EDs; (b) higher endorsement of repetitive negative thinking would be positively associated with perfectionism among patients with EDs.

 2. Method